Vonika3/Local-Events/README.md

 - **React Router**: For routing between pages.
 - **Styled Components**: For styling React components.
 - **React Icons**: For adding icons to the UI.
-- **React Image Carousel**: For carousel functionality in event highlights.

 ---